Menu Close

 TeamWorks

-Contest Coordinator: Tim Uhrich
+Contest Coordinator: Tim Uhrich, Truss Craft Structural Components

-Click here for the 2023 project.
+Click here for the 2025 project.

-Click here for the 2023 Plumbing Skill Check.
+Click here for the 2025 Plumbing Skill Check.

 Click here for the mandatory Safety Certification.

 Your teams will be required to supply all tools required for assembly.
-Powered circular saws are allowed but no miter saws or pneumatic tools.
+Powered circular saws are allowed, but no miter saws or pneumatic tools.

-We will start the competition Friday April 12th at 8:00am with a quick 5 – 10 minute in person safety meeting and will then turn your teams loose!
+Orientation will be Thursday at 4-8 pm.
+We may allow your teams to begin prep Thursday evening following orientation.
+No assembly will be allowed until Friday.
+We will start the competition Friday at 8:00am with a quick 5 – 10 minute in person safety meeting and will then turn your teams loose!

 Additional Information: limit 1 team per school/section C/T. There will be an orientation meeting Thursday evening at 6:30pm